O(n log log n) time integer sorting

 At this point, the data is sorted and no more than n log log n time has elapsed, since both the reduction phase and the mergesorting phase run in time proportional to n log log n.

 There are several alternative algorithms that can be used for reducing a sorting problem to one with shorter numbers.
-Which to chose depends on whether you want to optimize the rate of reduction, the speed of the algorithm, or the amount of memory required.
+Which to choose depends on whether you want to optimize the rate of reduction, the speed of the algorithm, or the amount of memory required.
 Here, I’ll show you a simple algorithm that reduces the number of bits by a factor of 2.
 It runs in linear time, but uses plenty of memory.

 Assume that you want to sort n b-bit numbers.
 I’ll use a bucketing scheme with two bucket tables: High and Low.
 Each table entry can hold a linked list of numbers.
 I’ll explain the algorithm using a small example.
 In this figure, you see seven 6-bit numbers to be sorted.